Medical Marijuana in Texas

 Intractable Epilepsy, All Seizure Disorders, Multiple Sclerosis, Spasticity, ALS, Autism, Terminal Cancer, an Incurable Neurodegenerative Disease, All Forms of Cancer, and PTSD.

-Medical Marijuana Business Licenses in Texas
+Medical Marijuana Business Licenses

 Currently, there is not an open application process for Medical Marijuana Business Licenses in Texas.
 However, with HB 1535 expanding the medical marijuana framework, there will likely be an open application process in the near future.
 We will update the site once the application process does open up again.
 You can provide your information here to be notified once the application process does open up again.
 If you are interested in acquiring a Texas Medical Marijuana Treatment Center License, then contact us to discuss your options.